0xi6r/0xi6r.github.io/project/src/blogs/api-security.md

 ### Cascading Failures in Microservices

-When APIs are part of a microservices architecture, the failure of one service can cascade throughout the system[attached_file:1][41][44].
+When APIs are part of a microservices architecture, the failure of one service can cascade throughout the system.

 **Resilience patterns:**
 - **Circuit breaker**: Prevent cascading failures